Therapist for Nurses & Healthcare Professionals

 Recovery is about understanding the full cost of caregiving on your mind, body, and spirit, and learning how to rebuild from that place.

-Using my evidence-based healing framework, we’ll work through the exhaustion and disconnection you’ve experienced from working in health care, address grief and moral injury, and help you reconnect with your values and boundaries.
-This process is designed specifically for nurses and allied healthcare professionals in Kitchener, Toronto, and the GTA who are ready to reclaim their sense of purpose.
+Using the following evidence-based framework, we’ll work through the exhaustion and disconnection you’ve experienced from working in health care, address grief and moral injury, and help you reconnect with your values and boundaries.
+This process is designed specifically for nurses and allied healthcare professionals in Kitchener, Toronto, and the GTA who need to reclaim their sense of purpose.

 Together, we’ll create sustainable rhythms that support your well-being and restore your capacity to care with clarity and integrity and move you beyond procrastination and avoidance.